satran/blog/blog/And-God-said-Let-there-be-text-and-there-was-text.md

 And God said Let there be text, and there was text 07/03/2016

+** Update 2021: I stopped working on this project and saola no longer is what I built.

 And God said "Let there be text, and there was text".
 This would be the start of the bible if the historians of UNIX wrote one. `/etc/passwd`, `/var/log/messages`, `~/.bashrc` etc, all these wonderful ways of storing information in a very simple and importantly easily accessible format of file.
 It was all text.

 In this age we are so concerned about speed and scalability that we forget a lot of what is essential.
 Sometimes storing my personal finances, a list of my contacts or my task, all it needs is a text file.
 I can always use `grep` `sed` and `awk` to manipulate them.
 I can fire up my favourite editor[^1] and modify it.
 I can store my files in my local harddisk, sync it with Dropbox or put them in some remote server that I can access.
 If one of these services die I always have my text files and not have to worry if I can open them.